fkula5/iot-monitor-backend/README.md

 1. Create sensor types with appropriate ranges
 2. Create sensors associated with those types
 3. Set sensors to active
-4. The data generator will automatically start producing values
+4. The data generator will automatically start producing values every minute
+5. Connect to the WebSocket endpoint to receive real-time updates
+6. Use the API endpoints to query historical data

+## Production Deployment

+### VPS Deployment with systemd

+The system is deployed on a Linux VPS using systemd for service management.
+This provides:

+- **Automatic startup**: Services start automatically on system boot
+- **Auto-restart**: Failed services are automatically restarted
+- **Centralized logging**: All logs are managed by journald
+- **Resource management**: CPU and memory limits can be configured
+- **Easy management**: Start, stop, restart, and check status with systemctl commands

 ## License